 You can reconcile documents as many times as you need.
 The “Last Reconciled” date and user stamp updates each time a document is reconciled.

-Manage Default Healthcare Organizations for One Patient
+Manage Default Healthcare Organizations

 You can manage a patient’s default healthcare organizations within the Find Clinical Documents section of their chart in PCC EHR.